opennars/OpenNARS-for-Research/README.md

 -------------------------
 ![OpenNARS_Declarative_Core_Logo](https://user-images.githubusercontent.com/8284677/53459976-6ee8bb80-3a33-11e9-8ae4-2325fc587565.png)

+Intended for people wanting to implement NAL7/8 in a different way.
+Users, better go to https://github.com/opennars/opennars

 Source Code
 -----------
 In nars_core_java/ and nars_gui/ are the NARS core and the Swing GUI in Java.
 This came out of the code of Pei Wang in nars/ directory.